 - Your desired level of finishes (i.e. builder-grade vs. high-end custom materials)

 HOW TO DETERMINE THE COST TO BUILD A HOUSE

 If all you want to know is the ‘average’ or the median to build a home in the United States (or your country), then just do a simple Google search.
 You’ll find a ton of (varying) information that is (honestly) impossible to apply to YOUR personal situation.

 However, if you want to know how much it costs to build a house where YOU live, I recommend that you start having conversations with local builders to get an idea of how much you can expect to pay for construction costs (excluding your lot) in the city that you are building in.

 I encourage you to talk to several builders (not just one) who build the type of home you want to build.

 If you want to build a custom home, talk to builders who build custom homes.

 If one builder is much lower in ‘price’ than the others, you might want to steer clear of them.

-Like I said above, there are MANY variables that come into play when it comes to home build costs.
-However, there is only ONE way to accurately determine the cost to build a house in your location … talk to local builders!
+However, you now know that there is only ONE way to accurately determine the cost to build a house in YOUR location … you need to talk to local builders … lots of them!

 Go ahead and start talking to local builders who build the type of home you want to build (i.e. if you want to build a custom home, talk to custom builders).
 This is how you get the most accurate estimate for the cost to build YOUR home.